andotherstuff/garland-protocol/garland-v0.1.md

 ### 13.4 Deletion Process

+To delete a garbage blob, all n shares must be deleted from their respective servers.
+Partial deletion leaves the blob reconstructable from surviving shares.

 To delete garbage blobs:

 1. Compute the set of blob hashes to delete
-2. For each hash and each server storing a share of that blob:
+2. For each blob, look up all n share locations from the inode
+3. For each share on each server:
    - Generate a deletion authorization event
    - Send DELETE request with authorization
-3. Update the garbage list in the next commit to reflect completed deletions
+4. Publish a commit with the `garbage` field listing the deleted blob hashes

 The commit's `garbage` field serves as an announcement of intent.
 It signals to future clients examining history that these blobs were deliberately deleted and should not be considered missing or corrupted.